-Editor's message: The contract of employment forms the backbone of the employment relationship, so it is advisable for employers to ensure that contractual terms are expressed clearly in writing.
-We explain why in Employment law manual > Contracts of employment > Formation of the employment contract > The importance of written terms.
+Editor's message: The contract of employment forms the backbone of the employment relationship, so it is advisable to ensure that your contractual terms are expressed clearly in writing.
+However, some terms are incorporated from staff handbooks or collective agreements, while others are implied into the contract.

 Clio Springer, senior employment law editor

 Conciliation service Acas has issued new guidance to help employers understand gig economy working, on the back of the ongoing Taylor review of modern workplaces and a slew of employment status cases.

 Updated to include information on Pimlico Plumbers Ltd and another v Smith, concerning an individual's employment status.